 (e) Any other relic dunes that are designated by posted signs for restoration recovery.

-All beaches, (from the north to the south shores of the Santa Rosa Island, Perdido Key, Naval Live Oaks, Okaloosa, Petit Bois, Horn, West Petit Bois Island (AKA Sand), Ship Island (formerly known as West Ship & East Ship Islands), and NPS-owned portion of Cat Island), adjacent waters 10 feet or less of the shoreline; and the Fort Pickens Fishing Pier and Ship Island (formerly known as West Ship & East Ship Islands) pier are closed to the possession of all types of glass containers.
+All beaches, (from the north to the south shores of the Santa Rosa Island, Perdido Key, Naval Live Oaks, Okaloosa, Petit Bois Island, Horn Island, West Petit Bois Island (AKA Sand), Ship Island (formerly known as West Ship & East Ship Islands), and NPS-owned portion of Cat Island, any waters exterior of visitor’s vessel’s; and the Fort Pickens Fishing Pier and Ship Island (formerly known as West Ship & East Ship Islands) pier are closed to the possession of all types of glass containers.

 The following waters are closed to certain types of propulsion motors, as indicated below:

-(a) The lakes, ponds, and lagoons of Petit Bois, Horn Island, West Petit Bois Island (AKA Sand), Ship Island (formerly known as West Ship & East Ship Islands), and NPS-owned portion of Cat Island (where the NPS has acquired ownership) are closed to the use of all motorized vessels, (combustion and electric) except that vessels with motors are not prohibited if the motor(s) are turned off and tilted up so as to be out of the water, or removed from the transom or gunnels.
+(a) The lakes, ponds, and lagoons of Petit Bois, Horn Island, West Petit Bois Island (AKA Sand), Ship Island (formerly known as West Ship & East Ship Islands), and NPS-owned portion of Cat Island are closed to the use of all motorized vessels, (combustion and electric) except that vessels with motors are not prohibited if the motor(s) are turned off and tilted up so as to be out of the water, or removed from the transom or gunnels.

 (b) The posted lagoons of the Perdido Key area within Big Lagoon adjacent to Spanish Point and Langley Point are closed to all combustion engines, except that vessels with motors are not prohibited if the motor(s) are turned off and tilted up so as to be out of the water, or removed from the transom or gunnels.
 (Paddling, poling, and electric trolling motors are permitted)